Skip to content

 Questions

-Final Draft and Celtx are built for writers.
-Cont'd is built for everyone else reading those scripts.
-It reads the FDX files your writers already produce and surfaces role-specific intelligence for showrunners, commissioners, and producers — the people deciding what gets made, not the people writing it.
+Final Draft and Celtx are built for writing.
+(CONT'D) is built for analysis and collaboration.
+It reads the FDX files your writers already produce and surfaces role-specific intelligence for showrunners, review leads, and producers.

-Cont'd is in invite-only early access.
-Productions can apply via the waitlist above.
-We onboard selectively to ensure the platform performs at the standard professional television demands.
+(CONT'D) is in invite-only early access.
+Teams can apply via the waitlist above.

 Why this exists